jackleekopij/Arduino/ModBus project/README.md

 ## ModBus PC simulator
 https://libmodbus.org/ will be used as the software for computer interface to ModBus system (acting as DCS).
 Can be run on Raspberry Pi and Mac.

+## Questions to answer;
+How to the following set point flow working:
+    1. [ ] Python or C program on laptop
+    2. [ ] Write from Python or C program to WaveShare USB to RS485
+    3. [ ] Send set point to to MAXX485
+    4. [x] MAXX485 conver RS485 back to TTL and send to Arduino
+    5. [x] Arduino consumes set point

+## ModBus terminology

 ### Waveshare USB to ModBus module
 The Waveshare USB to ModBus module is a two pin RS485 module.
 Note: the 3rd pin is a ground pin is not needed for communication.
 Further channel A will link to channel A and channel B to channel B. https://www.waveshare.com/wiki/USB_TO_RS485